A lot of home buyers want to know if they can make an offer on a house for more than their mortgage pre-approval amount.

 Here is what you need to know about the pre-approval process, as it relates to your purchase offer.

 The pre-approval does not limit you to a certain home price.
 It only limits you to a certain loan amount.
-If you can make up the difference between out of your own pocket, then you could certainly offer more than your mortgage pre-approval amount on a house.
+If you can make up the difference between these figures out of your own pocket, you could offer more than your mortgage pre-approval amount for a house.

 If you can afford to do this, there’s nothing to stop you from pursuing it.
-But if you can’t afford the extra out-of-pocket expense, you will probably have to find a lower-priced home to purchase.
+But if you can’t afford the extra out-of-pocket expense, you’ll probably have to find a cheaper home closer to your pre-approval amount.

 Showing the Seller You Have the Funds